Stochastic comparisons, differential entropy and varentropy for distributions induced by probability density functions: Differential entropy, varentropy and stochastic orders

+As we showed in Example \ref{dispstarex}, the dispersive order, $\leq_{disp}$, between the underlying random variables $X$ and $Y$ implies the usual stochastic order, $\leq_{st}$, between the pdf-related distributions, $f(X)$ and $g(Y)$, which in turn provides the comparison of the differential entropy as discussed in Lemma \ref{cr:stocorderentr}.
+Additionally, we also showed in Example \ref{rearrand} that the usual stochastic order, $\leq_{st}$, between the rearrangements $X^*$ and $Y^*$ of the underlying random variables $X$ and $Y$ implies a particular randomness order, see expression \eqref{chacrear}, between the pdf-related distributions which in turn also provides the comparison of the differential entropy.
+In this section, we are interested in the comparison of the differential varentropy, i.e., we will provide the following type of results:

+where $\leq_{(1)}$ is any particular stochastic order and the second implication follows directly from Lemma \ref{cr:starordervarentr}.
+This type of results helps us to provide many possible examples to compare the differential varentropy.

-Hence, it is worth mentioning that the rearrangement captures in some sense the degree of randomness in a density function.
+As we mentioned, the rearrangement captures in some sense the degree of randomness in a density function and it has a close connection with the differential entropy.
 Now we wonder if the rearrangement is also related with the concept of varentropy.
 From now on, we will assume that the density functions have no flat zones or, equivalently, the rearrangements are strictly decreasing.
-Next we provide a result that we will use later on.

-\begin{theorem} Let $X$ and $Y$ be absolutely continuous random variables having pdf $f$ and $g$, respectively, with no flat zones.
+Next result is of the \eqref{niceresult} type. \begin{theorem} Let $X$ and $Y$ be two random variables under the regularity conditions having pdf's $f$ and $g$, respectively, with no flat zones.
 Then